Perceptiveness & Experience Shape Rapid Choices

 Consider the following example.

 In The Iliad by Homer, Achilles, the Greek hero, decides to withdraw from battle after a dispute with Agamemnon, the leader of the Greek forces during the Trojan War.
-Agamemnon, having been forced to return his war prize, Briseis, to appease the gods, demands Achilles’ prize as compensation.
+Agamemnon, having been forced to return his war prize, Chryseis, to appease the gods, demands Achilles’ prize, Briseis, as compensation.
 In response, Achilles, feeling dishonored and enraged by Agamemnon’s actions, chooses to withdraw himself and his troops from the fighting, despite the consequences for the Greek army.

 Let’s imagine how Achilles’ decision would be explained by the Recognition-Primed Decision model.